 Oh no!
-Did you get to setting up your schedule for the next semester only to look in horror as the only available options for classes were at night?!
+Did you get to set up your schedule for the next semester only to look in horror as the only available options for classes were at night?!
 Night classes can be a pain, if you let them, today I am going to share my tips and tricks for making night classes more tolerable and less frustrating.

 Before I came to graduate school I believe I had at most two night courses through my entire undergraduate career.
 Once I got to graduate school I didn’t really have a choice, most graduate programs have flexible classes these days.
 A big fraction of people don’t go straight into graduate programs now.
 They work a little bit, have families, and then go back to the grind of attending college.
 This means that a lot of classes have to be able to meet their demands of later courses and sometimes that means night classes that only meet once a week.